-Around two dozen of the UK’s most senior civil servants flew to China last year to meet with executives of some of the country’s largest technology firms, NS Tech can reveal.
+More than 20 of the UK’s most senior civil servants flew to China last year to meet with executives of some of the country’s largest technology firms, NS Tech can reveal.

-The meetings took place over the course of three days in May 2019 as China was facing mounting condemnation for its use of technology to persecute the Muslim Uighur population, and censor news from Hong Kong.
+The meetings took place over the course of three days in May 2019 as China was facing mounting condemnation for its use of technology to persecute the Muslim Uighur population and censor news from Hong Kong.

-Over the course of the trade trip, the permanent secretaries of the departments for business; digital and culture; exiting the EU; trade; and others met with counterparts in the Chinese government, as well as executives at Tencent, Ping An Technology and the Internet Society of China.
+Over the course of the trade trip, the permanent secretaries of the departments for business; digital and culture; exiting the EU; trade; and others met their counterparts in the Chinese government, as well as executives at Tencent, Ping An Technology and the Internet Society of China.

 NS Tech has obtained minutes of the meetings, the details of which have never previously been reported, under transparency laws.
 Although it has been heavily redacted, the cache of documents provides an insight into the expansion plans of some of the biggest Chinese tech firms, and the nature of future UK-China relations in the government’s vision of a post-Brexit Britain.